-- 29. Delegation.
-The Clubs Officer may delegate duties under this Reprimands and Penalties part of this regulation, to a staff member or the rest of the ANUSA Executive as they see fit.
-The Clubs Officer, or their delegated authorities, should consistently consider, wherever possible, seeking relevant legal and constitutional advice on issues arising from this regulation - 30.
+- 30. Delegation.
+The Clubs Officer may delegate duties under this Reprimands and Penalties part of this regulation, to a staff member or to another member of the ANUSA Executive as they see fit.
+The Clubs Officer, or their delegated authorities, should consistently consider, wherever possible, seeking relevant legal and constitutional advice on issues arising from this regulation - 31.
 Scope.
-This regulation deals with misconduct and potential misconduct by a Club, as an organisation, not with misconduct by individual members of a Club.
+This regulation deals with misconduct and potential misconduct by a Club, as an organisation, and only indirectly with misconduct by individual members of a Club.
 While Clubs are encouraged to seek the assistance of ANUSA where misbehaviour by individual members of the club arises, the Club's executive is primarily responsible for ensuring it deals with any misbehaviour by its members connected with the club and that its spaces are safe and appropriate spaces for its members.
-In particular, Club Executive members are responsible for ensuring that their spaces are free of any conduct that would constitute student misconduct under ANU Student Discipline rules
+In particular, Club Executive members are responsible for ensuring that their spaces are free of any conduct that would constitute student misconduct under ANU Student Discipline rules or prohibited conduct or breach the ANUSA Clubs Code of Conduct.

-31. Preemptive measures
+32. Preemptive measures

-- 31.1.
-Before implementing any penalties the Clubs Officer must take at least one, but any applicable, of the following measures: - 31.1.1.
-Conversation with the relevant executive; - 31.1.2.
-Mediation between the parties involved; - 31.1.3.
-Additional training; - 31.1.4.
-A written warning; - 31.1.5.
-Any other restorative justice measures that are fit for the situation. - 31.2.
-If applying preemptive measures, the Clubs Officer may not proceed to penalties until at least five business days have passed.
-The Clubs Officer may not proceed to penalties unless preemptive measures have been unsuccessful in resolving the dispute.
+- 1. Before implementing any penalties, the Clubs Officer may implement any of the following measures, where doing so would assist in fostering safety, well-being and proper conduct of a club: - 1.
+Conversation with the relevant executive; - 2.
+Mediation between the parties involved; - 3.
+Additional training; - 4.
+A written warning; - 5.
+Any other restorative justice measures that are fit for the situation.